-New Zealand provides significant training in species identification, including tuna species, and uses a number of guiding documents.
+New Zealand provides significant training to Fishery Officers and Fisheries Observers in species identification, including tuna species, and uses a number of guiding documents.
 New Zealand does not conduct regular genetic testing but has the capability to do so as required.
 Genetic testing kits have been successfully used in investigations where misreporting of species has occurred.